 If you have been involved in a train accident, or sustained an injury on a railway or station platform, get in contact with our specialist railroad injury claims solicitors today to make a start on your claim or gather more information.
 Call us on 1800 390 555 and an experienced member of staff will discuss your situation and potential next steps.
 You can also email on firstname.lastname@example.org and we will get back to you as soon as we can.

 About McCarthy + Co

-With more than 30 years of experience in dealing with personal injury claims *, McCarthy + Co. has expertise in a wide variety of fields including railroad and road traffic accidents.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including railroad and road traffic accidents.
+We are a family-run business, and we pride ourselves on offering honest, impartial, and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance, and assistance on any form of personal injury.

 We are a multi-award winning firm, accredited by the Law Society of Ireland.

 Directly contact our partners via email about your case.

 Flor McCarthy wears multiple hats, not only as the managing partner of one of Ireland’s leading law firms, but also as an author, speaker and an acknowledged expert in client service, innovation and marketing.